- Competitive Analysis

 This actually brings me to my next strategy.

 Did you know that good reviews and recommendations are the number one thing homeowners think is most important when it comes to hiring a professional?
 Not lowest cost options, not beautiful photos, not number of completed projects—positive reviews.
 And the more reviews you have, the more authoritative your profile is in Houzz’ eyes and the higher it ranks in directories.
 So be proactive about getting reviews!
 Houzz tries to make it easy for you.
 But you can also consider something like including a link to your Houzz profile in your monthly email newsletter and encouraging happy clients or past customers to write a review.

 Need Houzz Help?

 That’s all I’ll leave you with today.
-Those are probably the best ways to get more qualified visits and leads from Houzz.
-Remember it’s all about your goals.
-As always, feel free to contact our team to discuss your Houzz—and other social media—goals!
+If you want to learn more, download our free Houzz eBook, but the tactics I discussed above are probably the best ways to get more qualified visits and leads from Houzz.
+Remember it’s all about your goals!
+As always, feel free to contact our team to discuss your Houzz—and other social media—goals.
 It starts with a free analysis: